joeyboli/RadioPlayer/README.md

 ## 🌐 API Integration

-This player uses [RadioAPI.me](https://radioapi.me) for metadata.
+This player uses [RadioAPI.me](https://radioapi.me) for metadata and its lyrics.
 Get your API endpoint from their service.

-For lyrics functionality, get a Vagalume API key from [Vagalume API](https://api.vagalume.com.br/docs/).

 ## 🐛 Troubleshooting